-Also note that the event $A^{(n_i, \de)}$ is partially symmetric in the following sense: For fixed value $k$ and fixed $0 \leq l \leq 3 n$ all variables $X_{\rightarrow}^{v,k, \de}$ with $v \in B_n$ with $y-$ coordinate $l$, `play the same role'.
+Also note that the event $A^{(n_i, \de)}$ is partially symmetric in the following sense: for fixed value $k$ and fixed $0 \leq l \leq 3 n$ all variables $X_{\rightarrow}^{v,k, \de}$ with $v \in B_n$ with $y-$ coordinate $l$, ``play the same role.''
 In particular, each of them has the same probability to be pivotal for the event $A^{(n_i, \de)}$.
 The same statement holds for each of the other three arrow types and for type $*$.
 Further note that for each $k$ and $l$ the number of such random variables $X_{\rightarrow}^{(v,k, \de)}$ is of order $n$.
-(And, again, the same statement holds for each of the other types).
-By Corollary \ref{talm-cor-gen} (with $m$ equal to our `current' n) and a simple modification of Russo's formula this yields
+Again, the same statement holds for each of the other types.